mahmadzadeh/assignment/README.md

 ### Data transfer objects - Conversation with outside the application is done via DTOs.
 ### Notification subsystem - Simple observable/observer pattern implemented

-What I didn't have time to do

--- Return a proper201 created instead of 200 for create endpoints -- take in DTOs instead of domain objects
--- make collection of messages in topic thread safe
--- write custom serliazer code beans remove default constructors -- introduce interfaces where appropriate
--- add more validation to service layer